MNoumanAbbasi/MNoumanAbbasi/README.md

 💻 Passionate about Machine Learning and Data Science.
 Also interested in Open Source and research regarding ML and DL.

-🔭 I’m currently working on [Madadgaar.com.pk](https://www.madadgaar.com.pk/).
+🔭 I’m currently working on Ratefessor, a website for university students to rate/review professors.
+I'm using Django and SQLite and it is part of my Database course project.

 ### 👨🏻‍💻 Technologies: